 Generic Vision-Language Models rely purely on visual semantics—they look for pixels resembling a window.
 However, AEC operates on geometric semantics.
 A 6th-floor window looks identical to a 3rd-floor window.
 To succeed, the AI must comprehend underlying 3D architectural topology, translating 2D visual evidence into precise spatial relationships.

-The Impact of Multimodal Grounding & Ontology-Based Schema Alignment:
+The Impact of Multimodal Grounding & Schema Alignment:

 Ultimately, the system does not learn to probabilistically "guess" the right element; it learns to comprehend the underlying 3D building topology and its rigid architectural relationships.